BilliMorgan/cryptocurrency-exchange/README.md

-# React project with the minimum third part librares
+# React project with the minimum third party libraries

 ## Requirements: